 53% of marketers say updating their content helped increase engagement, while 49% saw an increase in traffic and/or rankings.

 Managing your website is like maintaining your vehicle.
 You wouldn’t just take it on multiple road trips without doing regular checkups, right?

 Instead, you periodically take it to a mechanic and make sure your tires aren’t bald, that the oil gets changed, and that no other problems exist.

 Content audits are the car mechanics of the internet, and we should treat our websites with care.

 Now, let’s explore each step you need to take when conducting content audits.

 Step 1: Define Your Goals and Metrics

-What benefits can you draw from a content audit?
-Which results do you want to achieve?
+What benefits can you gain from a content audit?
+What are the results you want to achieve?